ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 {: #show-cache-options}

 `DNS_DOMAIN_ID`
-:   The ID of DNS domain.
+:   The ID of the DNS domain.
 Required.

 `-i, --instance`
 :   Instance name or ID.
-If not set, the context instance specified by `ibmcloud cis instance-set` is used.
+If not set, the context instance that is specified by `ibmcloud cis instance-set` is used.

 `--output`
 :   Specify output format, only JSON is supported.